-The experts at PES Engineers design, fabricate, test and commission of Radial Crest Gates, Stoplogs and Vertical Wheel Gates based on the clients’ needs and requirements.
-PES Engineers is committed to provide supreme quality products at cheaper rates.
+We, the experts’ team at PES, design, fabricate, test and commission of Radial Crest Gates, Stoplogs and Vertical Wheel Gates based on the clients’ needs and requirements.
+We are committed to provide supreme quality products at cheaper rates.

 A radial gate consists of a curved gate leaf supported by radial arms which transfer hydraulic forces to two fixed bearings.
 The gate rotates about a horizontal axis which passes through the bearing centre and usually coincides with the centre of the gate leaf plate curvature radius